nilgaar/pops/notes/tools.md

 PTH, PassTheHash, kerberos, golden ticket, ticket, PTK, PassTheTicket, windows, NTLM, PassTheTicket, PtT, kerberos

 ## Module `sekurlsa`
+### `ekurlsa::tickets`
+Get all tickets from a system using the Mimikatz module `sekurlsa::tickets /export`.
+It will safe the tickets in files with `.kirbi` format.
+The tickets that end with $ correspond to the computer account, which needs a ticket to interact with the Active Directory.
+Tickets for service `krbtgt` are the TGTs.
+### `sekurlsa::ekeys` needed to craft custom tickets
+Dump users Kerberos encryption keys

 # [Invoke-TheHash](https://github.com/Kevin-Robertson/Invoke-TheHash)
 PTH, PassTheHash, WMI, SMB, windows, NTLM